 In my personal opinion (it’s cool if you disagree), physical therapists are teachers first and ‘doctors’ second.
 In addition to educating and empowering patients, physical therapists need to recognize and honor the fact that patient preferences should be one of the driving forces in the rehabilitation process.
 If patients don’t feel comfortable, confident or valued then compliance drops and when compliance drops we lose a team member.
 When the patient and physical therapist are not on the same team, treatment and progress suffer.

-Before I close, I was recently reminded by a fellow SPT of nice concept that has been circulated throughout the rehab community, particularly by people like Dr. Zak Gabor.
+Before I close, I was recently reminded by a fellow SPT of nice concept that has been circulated throughout the rehab community, particularly by people like Zak Gabor.
 Physical therapists are in many ways a “rehab coach.”
 In other words, physical therapists are the head coach guiding the rehabilitation process.
-Like any team, it really comes down to the effort of the players (patients) under the guidance of the coach (PT) to achieve the desired goal.
+Like any team, it really comes down to the effort of the players (patients) under the guidance of the coach (PT) to achieve the desired and shared end goal.

-As always, I’d like to end this blog post with a quote that, in my opinion, sums up physical therapy pretty well.
+Per usual, I’d like to end this blog post with a quote that, in my opinion, sums up physical therapy pretty well.

 I’m not big into fishing, but you better believe that my patients will never go hungry, even long after they leave the clinic.